-Religion class at Immaculata has a different kind of status than other classes.
-Yes, it is an academic course (with assignments, tests, and so on), but furthermore, it is about fostering the Catholic faith in the individual and in the school at large.
+Religion class at Immaculata is about fostering the Catholic faith in the individual and in the school at large.
 Students take religion class every year throughout their high school career at Immaculata.
-The overarching goal of the program is to build a loving, faithful, and hopeful culture by learning Catholic values rooted in personal relationships with Jesus Christ.
+The overarching goal of the program is to build a loving, faithful, and hopeful culture by learning Catholic values and applying them to our school and the community beyond.

 Academically, we explore many of life’s “big” questions, like:

 Does God exist?
 Why am I here?
 Does my life have a purpose?